 If the machine is wobbling (either during a washing cycle or a spin cycle) it may be that the feet of the machine are not correctly balanced or you may be overloading the machine with laundry.

-Another explanation could be a foreign body like some coins in the machine which can cause a disturbance to the balance.
+Another explanation could be a foreign body like some coins is in the machine which can cause a disturbance to the balance.
 Wobbling can lead to the drum becoming unduly worn when spinning and may eventually cause long term damage.
 Listen out for excessive noise and check that the machine is correctly balanced on a level floor.

 Leaks may occur through the door or soap dispenser drawers of the washing machine.
 These can be caused by a build up of minerals especially if you live in a hard water area.
 Alternatively, the build up could be undissolved soap.
 Some quick washing machine cleaning can solve the problem.
 Keep the drawers thoroughly cleaned and prevent mineral build up by using a water softener tablet each time you use the machine.